phisn/algebraic-server-reconciliation/docs/main.typ

 === Client-Side Prediction and Server Reconciliation

 To combat the feeling of unresponsiveness, the most widely adopted technique is Client-Side Prediction.
 The client does not wait for the server's confirmation to execute a local player's command.
 Instead, it speculatively executes the input and simulates the outcome locally, providing immediate visual feedback.
 This creates the illusion of a zero-latency environment for the local player's movement and actions.
-The earliest known implementation in a first-person shooter was in Duke Nukem 3D (1996), as shown in @fig:dukenukem, with the technique being popularized by id Software's QuakeWorld. @quakeworld-prediction
+The earliest known implementation in a first-person shooter was in Duke Nukem 3D (1996), as shown in @fig:dukenukem, with the technique being popularized by id Software's QuakeWorld @quakeworld-prediction.

 #figure(
   image("images/duke-nukem-3d.png", width: 80%),